📄

 What is document control and why do manufacturers need it?

-How does version control work for SOPs and procedures?
+How does version control work for SOPs?

-How does a document control system enforce compliance and prevent outdated procedures?
+How does document control enforce compliance?

-How do approval workflows work in a document control system?
+How do approval workflows work?

-What compliance standards does a document control system support?
+What compliance standards does it support?

-How is training tracked and enforced when procedures change?
+How is training tracked when procedures change?

 Deployment Model